 There is a need for designers to be predictable and consistent in their choice of User Interface components.
 The basic interface elements are the following:

-Elevate your UI design prowess with the help of these UI Design archives
+Elevate your UI design prowess with the help of these User Interface Design archives

 Design Considerations